onflow/ccf/ccf_specs.md

 This document specifies Cadence Compact Format.

+Some requirements defined in this document are explicitly specified as optional.

 It is outside the scope of this document to specify individual CCF-based formats or protocols (e.g. events).
+For example, CCF-based formats or protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements".

 ## Introduction